• Skip to main content

 • 3 pounds Yukon Gold Potatoes, or other variety

-• Sea Salt or Kosher Salt, (1 teaspoon) for salting water
+• Salt, (1 teaspoon) for salting water

 • 4 tablespoons Butter, melted